AdamDHines/LENS/README.md

 pixi run optimizer
 ```

-_For detailed instructions on setting up Weights & Biases and the optimizer, please visit the [Wiki](https://github.com/AdamDHines/LENS/wiki/Setting-up-and-using-the-optimizer)._
+_For detailed instructions on setting up Weights & Biases and the optimizer, please refer to the [LENS documentation](https://lens-vpr.readthedocs.io/en/latest/optimizer_setup.html)._

 ### Deployment on neuromorphic hardware
 LENS was developed using a SynSense Speck2fDevKit.
 If you have one of these kits, deploying to it is simple.
 Try out LENS using our pre-trained model and datasets by deploying simulated event streams on-chip: